nmattei/cmps3160/syllabus.md

 ### Late Work Policy

-The cutoff for on-time submssion is **before class (8:59am for a 9am class)** on the due date.
+The cutoff for on-time submssion of labs and quizzes is **before class (8:59am for a 9am class)** on the due date.
+Project milestones are due at 11:59 pm of their due date.
 Late days are counted in 24-hour periods.
-For a 9am class, submitting between 9:00am and 8:59am the next day is one day late.
+For a 9am class, submitting labs and quizzes between 9:00am and 8:59am the next day is one day late.

 Below, is the high level summary of the late policy :
 + Students will be given 3 grace days for late **labs**.
 Extensions will not be given for quizzes and projects.